ibexa/documentation-developer/docs/getting_started/install_manually.md

 #### Install eZ Platform

-Create `clean` installation in development environment and a database with:
+Create `clean` installation in development environment with:

 ``` bash
 php -d memory_limit=-1 composer.phar ezplatform-install
 ```

+This command will also create a database, if you had not created it earlier.

 If Composer asks for your token, you must log in to your GitHub account and generate a new token (edit your profile, go to Developer settings > Personal access tokens and Generate new token with default settings).